Jelly-RDF/jelly-jvm/docs/docs/user/compatibility.md

 If you do encounter any compatibility issues, please report them on the [issue tracker](https://github.com/Jelly-RDF/jelly-jvm/issues).

+## Neo4j

+Jelly-JVM provides a plugin for integrating with the [Neo4j](https://neo4j.com/) graph database via the [neosemantics](https://neo4j.com/labs/neosemantics/) plugin.
+You must use the same version of neosemantics as your Neo4j installation – note that the releases of neosemantics are usually delayed in relation to Neo4j itself.

 ## Internal vs external APIs

 Generally, all public classes and methods in Jelly-JVM are considered part of the public API.
 However, there are some exceptions.